Results for the half year to 30 September 2021

 Loans and other borrowings and lease liabilities (both current and non-current), less current asset investments and cash and cash equivalents, including items which have been classified as held for sale on the balance sheet.
 Currency denominated balances within net debt are translated into sterling at swapped rates where hedged.
 Fair value adjustments and accrued interest applied to reflect the effective interest method are removed.

 Items that in management’s judgement need to be disclosed separately by virtue of their size, nature or incidence.
-In the current period these relate predominantly to retrospective regulatory charges, restructuring charges linked with our modernisation programme and other cost initiatives, and divestment related items.
-Further information is provided in note 6 on page 22.
+In the current period these relate to retrospective regulatory matters, restructuring charges, divestment-related items, Covid-19 related items, net interest expense on pensions and tax charge on specific items.

-We assess the performance of the group using a variety of alternative performance measures.
-Reconciliations from the most directly comparable IFRS measures are in Additional Information on pages 30 to 32.
+We assess the performance of the Group using a variety of alternative performance measures.
+Reconciliations from the most directly comparable IFRS measures are in Additional Information on pages 27 to 28.

 BT Group is the UK’s leading telecommunications and network provider and a leading provider of global communications services and solutions, serving customers in 180 countries.
 Its principal activities in the UK include the provision of fixed voice, mobile, broadband and TV (including Sport) and a range of products and services over converged fixed and mobile networks to consumer, business and public sector customers.
 For its global customers, BT provides managed services, security and network and IT infrastructure services to support their operations all over the world.
 BT consists of four customer-facing units: Consumer, Enterprise, Global and its wholly-owned subsidiary, Openreach, which provides access network services to over 650 communications provider customers who sell phone, broadband and Ethernet services to homes and businesses across the UK.

 For the year ended 31 March 2021, BT Group’s reported revenue was £21,331m with reported profit before taxation of £1,804m.